marsmith/node-juicedb/README.md

-# LAMP+node.js stack on raspbian
+# node.js/express stack on raspbian

-The following info is a guide to setting up a basic lamp stack on a raspberry pi, including node.js and git
+The following info is a guide to setting up a basic node/express web server on a raspberry pi

 ## Requirements